mininet-sec/mininet-sec/README.md

 On the commands above we leveraged the OVS Test Controller just to make sure OpenFlow tables on the switch gets properly populated (ideally you should run a more robust SDN Controller, such as Kytos-ng, Faucet, OpenDayLight, ONOS, etc).
 If you want to use a custom controller, just add the option `--controller=remote,ip=x.y.z.w` to the mnsec command (just like Mininet).

-- Example 03: using a custom topology via Python API - for this example we will use two terminal windows:
+- Example 03: using a custom topology via Python API - for this example we will use two terminal windows (root privileges required):

 ```
-sudo python3 examples/firewall.py
+python3 examples/firewall.py
 ```

 After running the command above, you should see again the Mininet-Sec prompt `mininet-sec>`.
-For the purpose of this example, please open a new terminal window to run the commands below:
+For the purpose of this example, please open a new terminal window to run the commands below (root privileges required):

 ```
 curl -LO https://raw.githubusercontent.com/danielmiessler/SecLists/master/Usernames/top-usernames-shortlist.txt
 curl -LO https://raw.githubusercontent.com/danielmiessler/SecLists/master/Passwords/Common-Credentials/top-passwords-shortlist.txt
-sudo mnsecx o1 hydra -L top-usernames-shortlist.txt -P top-usernames-shortlist.txt imap://10.0.0.2/LOGIN
+mnsecx o1 hydra -L top-usernames-shortlist.txt -P top-usernames-shortlist.txt imap://10.0.0.2/LOGIN
 ```

 The command above leverages `mnsecx` utility to run a command inside the host `o1`, which facilitate the command execution on Mininet-Sec hosts outside the prompt.
 The example above can be ilustrated with the following image: